ITIL Problem Management

-Proactive problem management identifies, analyzes, and develops a resolution plan for recurring incidents or an incident that has no solution.
-Proactive problem management identifies future issues through processes like event management, incident management, availability management, and capacity management.
-Proactive problem management analyzes events, incidents, availability, and capacity designs, and identifies vulnerabilities that can turn into problems.
+Proactive problem management identifies, analyzes, and develops a resolution plan for recurring incidents or an incident with no solution.
+Proactive problem management identifies future issues through event management, incident management, availability management, and capacity management.
+Proactive problem management analyzes events, incidents, availability, and capacity designs and identifies vulnerabilities that can turn into problems.

-Reactive problem management does the post-mortem investigation, diagnosis, and develops resolution plan after the breakdown of services.
+Reactive problem management does the post-mortem investigation, diagnosis and develops a resolution plan after the breakdown of services.

 - Identify workarounds for incidents.

 - Perform RCA and identify permanent fix for recurring incidents.

 - Act as a next-level escalation point for unresolved issues in an incident management function.

 |Detect the need for a problem analysis||The Problem Management process can get a trigger from several sources.
 Some of them are:

 The Problem Management process may get triggered if a major incident happens for which a workaround and not a permanent solution is given.
 Therefore, such a Major Incident can occur again.